Apple workers vote to unionize at Maryland store

 TOWSON, Md.
 (AP) — Apple store employees in a Baltimore suburb voted to unionize by a nearly 2-to-1 margin Saturday, a union said, joining a growing push across U.S. retail, service and tech industries to organize for greater workplace protections.

 The Apple retail workers in Towson, Maryland, voted 65-33 to seek entry into the International Association of Machinists and Aerospace Workers, the union's announcement said.
 The vote could not immediately be confirmed with the National Labor Relations Board, which would have to certify the outcome.
-An NLRB spokeswoman referred initial queries about the vote to its regional office, which was closed late Saturday.
+An NLRB spokesperson referred initial queries about the vote to the board's regional office, which was closed late Saturday.

 Union organizing in a variety of fields has gained momentum recently after decades of decline in U.S. union membership.
-Organizers have worked to establish unions at companies including Amazon, Starbucks, outdoors retailer REI and Google parent company Alphabet.
+Organizers have worked to establish unions at companies including Amazon, Starbucks, Google parent company Alphabet and outdoors retailer REI.

 People are also reading…

-The union and the employees who wanted to join said they had sent Apple CEO Tim Cook notice last month that they were seeking to organize a union.
+The International Association of Machinists and Aerospace Workers and the Apple employees who wanted to join said they sent Apple CEO Tim Cook notice last month that they were seeking to form a union.
 The statement said their driving motivation was to seek “rights we do not currently have.”
-It added that the workers had recently organized in the Coalition of Organized Retail Employees, or CORE.
+It added that the workers recently organized in the Coalition of Organized Retail Employees, or CORE.

 “I applaud the courage displayed by CORE members at the Apple store in Towson for achieving this historic victory,” said IAM International President Robert Martinez Jr. in the statement.
 “They made a huge sacrifice for thousands of Apple employees across the nation who had all eyes on this election.”